agsb/milliForth-RiscV/README.md

 extras: (selectable)

     2/      shift right one bit
-    exec    jump to address at top of spt
+    NAN     places 0x80000000 at top of stack
+    ;CODE   execute native code at instruction pointer (IP)

+    abort   restart the Forth
-    bye     ends the Forth, return to system abort   restart the Forth
+    bye     ends the Forth, return to system

-    .S      list cells in data stack
+    .       show a copy of the cell at top of data stack, .S      list cells in data stack
     .R      list cells in return stack
-    .       show a copy of the cell at top of data stack, words   list all compiled words in dictionary order dump    list contents of dictionary in memory order see     list compiled contents of last word cell    sizeof a cell, 4 bytes, 32-bits
+    words   list all compiled words in dictionary order dump    list contents of dictionary in memory order see     list compiled contents of last word cell    sizeof a cell, 4 bytes, 32-bits

-    :$      jump to (ipt)
-    ;$      jump to next

 A my_hello_world.FORTH alternate version with dictionary for use;